Where to Sell Used Items in Colombia Without Paying a Commission

 Showing original language

-You moved to a new apartment and ended up with a sofa that doesn't fit in the new place.
-Or you simply upgraded your phone and the old one has been sitting in a drawer gathering dust for three months.
-In Colombia, selling used items should be simple—and it can be, as long as you know where to post and how to avoid commissions or being flooded with buyers who never show up.
+You moved into a new apartment and ended up with a sofa that won't fit in the new space.
+Or you simply got a new phone and the old one has been sitting in a drawer for three months gathering dust.
+In Colombia, selling used items should be simple — and it can be, provided you know where to post and how to avoid commissions or being flooded with buyers who never show up.

-This guide covers the platforms that actually work today for selling furniture, cell phones, appliances, motorcycles, and everything else left over when you move house—without paying commissions or relying on intermediaries.
-If you want to see real options right now, you can view apartments and houses on Colombia Move —posting is completely free.
+This guide covers the platforms that actually work today for selling furniture, phones, appliances, motorcycles, and everything left over when you move house — without paying commissions or depending on middlemen.
+If you want to see real options right now, you can view apartments and houses on Colombia Move — posting is completely free.

-Let's be honest from the start: not all platforms work the same for every item.
-A cell phone sells differently than a refrigerator, and a motorcycle has its own rules.
+Let's be honest from the start: not all platforms work the same for all items.
+A phone sells differently than a fridge, and a motorcycle has its own set of rules.
 So, beyond just a list of websites, this is a practical guide on what to use depending on what you have.

-The most used platforms and their pros and cons
+The most widely used platforms and their pros and cons

 Let's start with the ones everyone already knows.

-Facebook Marketplace is, by far, the most popular in Colombia—it has a lot of traffic, it's free, and contact via WhatsApp is direct.
-But it has real problems: scams abound, there is no protection mechanism for the seller or the buyer, and the "is it still available?" messages that never lead anywhere can become exhausting.
-If you are going to use it, at least inform yourself about how it works before posting valuable items.
+Facebook Marketplace is, by far, the most popular in Colombia — it has a lot of traffic, it's free, and communication via WhatsApp is direct.
+But it has real issues: scams are abundant, there is no protection mechanism for either the seller or the buyer, and the "Is this still available?" messages that never go anywhere can become exhausting.
+If you are going to use it, at least inform yourself about how it works before posting high-value items.

 Which platform to use depending on what you are selling